william-toth/Quarantine-Coding/README.md

 # Quarantine-Coding

 Snake:
+Classic arcade game that makes use of a list of SnakeLink objects
-to run snake, snake.py and graphicslib.py must in the same directory
+To run snake, please have snake.py and graphicslib.py in the same directory